-Begin by cleaning your ceiling.
-Remove cobwebs with a clean broom and wash the area with sugar soap.
-It’s true, no one enjoys cleaning but missing this step could spell trouble later on.
+2. Begin by cleaning your ceiling.
+Remove cobwebs with a clean broom and wash the area with Selleys Original Sugar Soap.
+It’s true, no one enjoys cleaning but missing this step could lead to trouble later on.

-Just like a vertical wall, begin by cutting-in where the roller won’t reach.
-Using a brush, paint around downlights and edges to create a border.
+4. Just like a vertical wall, begin by cutting-in where the roller won’t reach.
+Using a brush, paint around down lights and edges to create a border.

-Once you’ve loaded your roller evenly, begin in one corner and move fluidly in a parallel motion.
+5. Once you’ve loaded your roller evenly, begin in one corner and move fluidly in a parallel motion.
 For best results, work in 1 metre sections painting across and then down.
-Roll as far into the previously brushed sections as possible for best results.
+Roll as far into the previously brushed sections as possible.

 Using an unloaded roller begin in the top left corner of your ceiling and gently pull towards you in a straight line with no pressure.
 A lightness of touch will prevent new brush strokes from forming.
-Repeat this action, only this time, slightly overlap your last movement so your roller rubs away the line created by the previous stroke.
+Repeat this action and slightly overlap your last movement so your roller rubs away the line created by the previous stroke.